If you have driven much at all in any urban or suburban area, I’m guessing that you have experienced something like the following:

 - You could take your commander’s offer and refuse to fire on the Jews and be given guard duty.
 Does being on guard duty absolve you?

-- Perhaps most significantly, if you don’t do the job, someone else will have extra work.
+- Perhaps most significantly, soldiering tells you that if you don’t do the job, someone else will have extra work.
 The army runs on the principle of all for one, one for all.
 Your “weakness” means that others have harder jobs and more work.
 No one wants to put their fellows in such a position.
 The institutional pressure not to shirk your duty and obey orders must have been enormous.

 - War is terrible and cannot be redeemed.
 Besides the enemy bombs our own women and children.